Muchira007/alx-low_level_programming/0x0A-argc_argv/README.md

 Write a program that adds positive numbers.
 5. Minimal Number of Coins for Change
 #advanced
-Write a program that prints the minimum number of coins to make change for an amount of money.
+Write a program that prints the minimum number of coins to make change for an amount of monies.